 The other factor that will affect honey is water, honey moisture content should not be above 18.5% otherwise it would start to ferment.
 Naturally occurring enzymes and yeast requires water and sugar to ferment.
 When these conditions are met, fermentation will start to occur.
 This is not a good thing as it alters the chemical composition of the honey from its natural state.

 Of course, fermentation of honey can be done if your aim is to create mead, honey wine.

 When handling honey, make sure to only use dry utensils.
 Remember to cap back your honey after use as there is also moisture in the air.

 If you’re honey is exposed to excessive sunlight it can cause the darkening of honey and at the same time cause the honey to lose its original smell and taste.
 UV often results in food degradation.
 Honey in ancient times are stored in clay pots which protects them from sunlight.
 Another reason is also because of the heat from sunlight which is not favorable to honey.

 Honey in general has a very long shelf life that last from years to decades and even centuries.
 The difference in shelf life depends on how it is manufactured and also how it is stored.

 Usually, when you buy a honey, it will state a best before date which is usually around 2 years.
 This is needed for retail reasons as once it reaches the consumers hands the storing and handling of honey if not proper can reduce its shelf life.
 However, do not worry, as long as you know that heat and moisture are honey’s worst enemy, your honey will last a long time.

 How to Fix Crystallized Honey

-You should not store your honey in the fridge but you can store your honey in the freezer.
-Storing honey in the freezer stops all activity in the honey which helps to lengthen the shelf life.
+You can store your honey in the fridge or freezer which will stop all activity in the honey and help to lengthen the shelf life.
 Take note that honey expands when being stored in the freezer, therefore allow some space in the bottle when freezing.
 Once you are ready to use the honey, simply take it out and thaw it at room temperature.